Bump stock: Firearms Policy Coalition (D.C. Circuit)

-Aposhian and Cargill
+Aposhian (Tenth Circuit)

 In 2019, W. Clark Aposhian, the chairman of the Utah Shooting Sports Council, a gun rights group, sued the ATF in the federal district court of Utah over the bump stock ban, arguing that the promulgation of the regulation exceeded the ATF's statutory authority.
 Aposhian is represented by the New Civil Liberties Alliance.
 The district court denied the plaintiffs' request for a preliminary injunction to block the ban in March 2019.
 In March 2019, the U.S. Court of Appeals for the Tenth Circuit granted a temporary stay that applies only to the plaintiff, but ultimately upheld the denial of a preliminary injunction.
 In April 2019, in a divided opinion, the Tenth Circuit denied the motion for a stay, and a divided panel upheld the district court's ruling.
 The appeals court granted review en banc (i.e., by the full court), but ultimately dismissed the grant of en banc rehearing as improvidently granted, allowing the panel decision (and thus the bump-stock ban) to stay in place.
-The Supreme Court declined to hear the case on October 3, 2022.
+The Supreme Court declined to hear the case on 3 October 2022.
+On 29 September 2023, the district court upheld the rule under Chevron deference.